ripper234/Kuzando/readme.markdown

-Kuzando is a simple task management / calender application built with Asp.NET MVC.
+[Kuzando](http://kuzando.com) is a simple task management / calender application built with Asp.NET MVC.

+You can use Kuzando by [opening an account via openid](http://kuzando.com/Authentication/Login), or try it out [using our guest account](http://kuzando.com/Authentication/LoginAsGuest).

 To **report issues** or **request features**, please use our [Google Code issue tracker](http://code.google.com/p/kuzando/issues/list).